Chehao/getting-started-react/lab1/README.md

 </html>
 ```

-## Step3 Creating a Bundle using webpack
+## Step 3.
+Creating a Bundle using webpack

 - project